macchiato-framework/macchiato-framework.github.io/resources/docs/getting-started.md

 ~ $ lein build
 ```

 This will start the Figwheel compiler for ClojureScript.
-Once the sources are compiled, open a new terminal window and
+Once the sources are compiler, open a new terminal window and
 run the project with Node.js as follows:

 ```